Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Overlapping TMP training schedule

-To jointly optimize the recomputation and backward, we design \textbf{a cross-pass overlapping schedule.} In our implementation, we break the barriers between passes in the backward to overlap communications with a maximal number of computation operators.
-As shown in Figure~\ref{fig:sche_3}, we merge the operator sequence of each sub-batch and schedule them simultaneously, \((R_j^1, B_j^1, B_i^1)\) can be executed continuously and the communication of recomputation \(C_i^0(R)\) can be properly hidden.
+\textbf{Crossing the propagation pass barrier.} To jointly optimize the recomputation and backward, we design \textbf{a cross-pass overlapping schedule.} In our implementation, we develop a backpropagation runtime engine, where we perform recomputation from scratch instead of invoking the forward function again, and we schedule the recomputation and backward operations in the sub-batch granularity.
+The scheduling rule lies in overlapping communication with computation operations as much as possible.
+This approach allows us to break the barriers between passes in the backward, thereby overlapping communications with cross-pass computation operations.
+The backpropagation order of sub-batches might be adjusted accordingly, while ensuring that the results are not affected.
+As the example shown in Fig.~\ref{fig:sche_3}, we merge the operator sequence of each sub-batch and schedule them simultaneously in our cross-pass schedule, \((R_j^1, B_j^1, B_i^1)\) can be executed continuously and the communication of recomputation \(C_i^0(R)\) can be properly hidden.
 Generally the granularity of recomputation is the transformer layer~\cite{narayanan2021efficient}, and each of them will cause a pass barrier.
 Thus breaking these barriers will bring a remarkable acceleration.